victor/victor.sh/source/_posts/2011-09-16-new-vmware-fusion-4.markdown

 As opposed to previous releases, there’s no competitive upgrade from previous versions or from Parallels.
 The price for everyone is going to be $50 (for a limited time, then it’ll go up)

 I have used both Fusion and Parallels and, from my POV, Parallels slows down more the performance of the rest of the Mac.
-If you’re only going to be on the virtual machine it‘s not so important but, if you try for example to develop a web app on the Mac and test it on a virtualized Windows, the development task will be easier if you’re hosting the VM with Fusions rather than on Parallels.
+If you’re only going to be on the virtual machine it‘s not so important but, if you try for example to develop a web app on the Mac and test it on a virtualized Windows, the development task will be easier if you’re hosting the VM with Fusion rather than on Parallels.